 In the last six years, over 70 partnership agreements were inked between various industry stakeholders; majority of these were focused on commercialization and acquisitions

-The opportunity is likely to be distributed across various drug classes targeting a diverse array of disease indications; late stage drug candidates are anticipated to sustain long term growth
+The opportunity within the chronic pain treatment market is likely to be distributed across various drug classes targeting a diverse array of disease indications; late stage drug candidates are anticipated to sustain long term growth